operate-first/support/docs/onboarding_to_cluster.md

 Currently we support 2 ways to request/perform onboarding to any supported clusters:

-1. Onboarding request - please use the **Onboarding to Cluster** issue template in [operate-first/support](https://github.com/operate-first/support) repository.
+1. Make an Onboarding issue request.
+Use the **Onboarding to Cluster** issue template in [operate-first/support](https://github.com/operate-first/support) repository.
 2. Opening a PR with the desired changes.
 The rest of this doc focuses on this second option.
 We'd gladly welcome your contributions.

+> NOTE: Choosing option 2 requires a PR to be made for onboarding after completing the steps outlined below.
+The actual
+> changes will NOT take affect until after this PR is merged.

 ## Prerequisites